1899 Yakutat Bay earthquakes: Effects on glaciers

-The immediate effect of the earthquake on the glaciers of the Yukutat Bay region was shattering of the ice at the margins of the glaciers.
+The immediate effect of the earthquake on the glaciers of the Yakutat Bay region was shattering of the ice at the margins of the glaciers.
 This led to a release of many icebergs (which caused difficulties to the prospectors on their way to safety, and to ships arriving in the region in the days after the earthquake) and to the formation of deep crevasses, which made traverse of the ice impossible in areas that had been previously passable.
 Longer-term effects noted in the fieldwork were substantial advances in many of the icebergs close to the earthquake zone.
 Tarr and Martin attribute this to earthquake-induced avalanches in the mountainous areas above the glaciers leading to an increase in the snow and ice deposited on the upper parts of the glacier.
-This additional load would work is way down the track of the glacier over a period of years.
+This additional load would work its way down the track of the glacier over a period of years.
 By contrast, Muir Glacier, about 100 miles SE of Yakutat Bay, receded substantially in the years after the earthquake.
 The reasons for this are less clear.